Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES: Intra-Block Orthogonalization Algorithms

 Since MPK can generate ill-conditioned basis vectors, the requirement~\eqref{eq:assumption-1} can be too restrictive.
 To enhance the numerical robustness, we integrate the random-sketching techniques.

-Instead of forming the Gram matrix of the basis vectors, which is the main cause of the numerical instability, RandCholQR first computes the random sketch $\widehat{\mathbf{v}}_j$ of the basis vectors~$\widehat{V}_j$.
-It then generates their well-conditioned basis vectors~$\widehat{Q}_j$ using the upper-triangular matrix computed by the stable QR factorization of the sketched vectors $\widehat{\mathbf{v}}_j$.
-When the input vectors~$\widehat{V}_j$ are numerically full-rank and the sketch matrix $\Theta$ is an $(\varepsilon, \delta, s)$-oblivious $\ell_2$-subspace embedding (see Definition~\ref{def:obliviousSubspaceEmbedding}), it can be shown that the generated basis vectors $\widehat{Q}_j$ has the condition number of $\mathcal{O}(1)$~\cite{Balabanov:2022:GMRES,Higgins:2024}.
-Hence, according to~\eqref{eq:cholqr}, as we call CholQR on $\widehat{Q}_j$, the resulting vector $Q_j$ has an $\mathcal{O}(\epsilon)$ orthogonality error.
-Figure~\ref{algo:randQR} shows the pseudocode of the resulting intra-block orthogonalization scheme.
+Instead of forming the Gram matrix of the basis vectors, which is the main cause of the numerical instability, Randomized CholQR (RandCholQR) first computes the random sketch $\widehat{\mathbf{v}}_j$ of the basis vectors~$\widehat{V}_j$.
+It then generates their well-conditioned basis vectors~$\overline{Q}_j$ using the upper-triangular matrix computed by the stable QR factorization of the sketched vectors $\widehat{\mathbf{v}}_j$.
+When the input vectors~$\widehat{V}_j$ are numerically full-rank and the sketch matrix $\Theta$ is a $(\mu, \delta, s)$-oblivious $\ell_2$-subspace embedding (see Definition~\ref{def:obliviousSubspaceEmbedding}), it can be shown that the generated basis vectors $\overline{Q}_j$ has the condition number of $\mathcal{O}(1)$~\cite{Balabanov:2021:block,Higgins:2025}.
+Hence, according to~\eqref{eq:cholqr}, as we call CholQR on $\overline{Q}_j$, the resulting vector $\widehat{Q}_j$ has an $\mathcal{O}(\epsilon)$ orthogonality error.
+Figure~\ref{algo:randQR} shows the pseudocode of the resulting RandCholQR algorithm for the intra-block orthogonalization.